KAKDH/stemma_XML_Pars/READ_ME.md

 parsInput_withLem.py requires a well-formatted TEI-XML with the <listWit> (witness list) element, which lists all witnesses.
 It assumes that all the <lem> (lemma) and <rdg> (reading) elements have the wit (witness) attribute with values pointing to the list of witnesses.
 It assigns the same numeric value to all witnesses that are encoded in the same <rdg> or <lem> elements.

-*2. Data*

-In the Data folder you find the data used within the PHYLIP package to visualise relationships among the manuscripts of Hrómundar saga, discussed in the article.

-majVar3024_November2017 contains files associated with a test on 30 witnesses (manuscripts only) and 24 places of variation where major variation appear.
-Figure 2 presents the outtree from this test.

-majVar3224_November2017 contains files associated with a test on 32 witnesses (manuscripts + 2 editions) and 24 places of variation where major variation appear (same as in majVar30_24_November2017).